haganjam/BEF_quant_scale/README.md

 ### 02_simulation

 To test the potential accuracy of our workflow, we simulate 1000 metacommunities using Thompson et al.'s (2020, Ecology Letters) metacommunity model.
-Each metacommunity is simulated with slightly different assumptions about the strength of inter and intraspecific competition, dispersal rates, niche breadth etc. This model was modified slightly to simulate all monocultures for each patch in the metacommunity across times:
+Each metacommunity is simulated with slightly different assumptions about the strength of inter and intraspecific competition, dispersal rates, niche breadth etc. This model was modified slightly to simulate all monocultures for each patch in the metacommunity across times.

 + 01_mcomsimr_simulate_MC2_function.R
 + 02_analysis_test_simulate_metacommunities.R

+These scripts, which can be run relatively fast on a regular desktop computer, generate two files.
+One contains the output from the simulated metacommunities and the other contains a set of 100 samples from the Dirichlet distribution.
+These files are available in the results folder:

++ results/MC_sims.rds
++ results/MC_sims_start_RA.rds

-Using these simulated metacommunities which can be generated relatively fast on a regular desktop computer, we assume that we only have monoculture data for 30% of the mixture patches.
+Using these simulated metacommunities, we assume that we only have monoculture data for 30% of the mixture patches.
 We then model the missing monoculture data using Bayesian regression implemented in Stan.
 This step is very computationally intensive as 1000 separate models need to be fit and sampled.
 We run this script on a computer cluster (Albiorix: http://mtop.github.io/albiorix/).

 + 03_analysis_test_model_monocultures.R